Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: Data Analysis

-Item \#24 is also responded to relatively unfavorably, with only 35\% agreeing.
-It states: \begin{quote} \emph{The results of an exam don't give me any useful guidance to improve my understanding of the course material.
-All the learning associated with an exam is in the studying I do before it takes place.} \end{quote} This response is strangely at odds with student responses to item \#31: \begin{quote} \emph{I use the mistakes I make on homework and on exam problems as clues to what I need to do to understand the material better.} \end{quote} to which 83\% of students agree, the most favorable of any in the effort cluster.
-Speculating, this discrepancy could be the result of the long tradition in UAE public schools to follow a British-style model for testing, where learning is assessed by a single, high-stakes exam at the end of the course (often carrying 60\% or more of the course's grade weight), as opposed to the model in typical US physics courses which feature 2-3 midterm exams and weekly graded homework spread throughout the course.
+\begin{quote} \emph{I use the mistakes I make on homework and on exam problems as clues to what I need to do to understand the material better.} \end{quote}

+to which 83\% of students agree, the most favorable of any in the effort cluster.
+This discrepancy could be the result of the long tradition in UAE public schools to follow a British-style model for testing, where learning is assessed by a single, high-stakes exam at the end of the course (often carrying 60\% or more of the course's grade weight), as opposed to the model in typical US physics courses which feature 2-3 midterm exams and weekly graded homework spread throughout the course.
 In the prior case, with the course completed, there would be little reason for a student to expect to need to study their mistakes on an exam since the course is finished.
 Confirming this however, requires a more specific investigation.
-Nevertheless, the fact that 83\% of students agree to the statement of item \#31 and expect to study their mistakes on homework assignments in order to understand the course material is encouraging.